 How To Keep Wasps Away From Your Deck

-If you have a deck in your backyard, chances are a wasp has—or is thinking of—building their nest there.
+If you have a deck in your backyard, chances are there are wasps underneath in need of deterrent.
 Similar to cracks and crevices around your home, the space underneath your deck, with all the dark corners it offers, can provide a safe, warm haven that’s hidden from both people and other animals that might prey on these insects.

 If you haven’t spotted a wasp’s nest under your deck before, it doesn’t mean they aren’t there.
-Here are a few useful tips to follow when scoping out your deck for wasps and their nests to avoid accidentally disturbing a nest, which puts you at a higher risk of getting stung:
+If you want to ensure a thorough sweep of your deck, call a pest expert for help.
+Otherwise, here are a few useful tips to follow when scoping out your deck for wasps and their nests to avoid accidentally disturbing a nest, which puts you at a higher risk of getting stung:

 - Wear heavy clothing and gloves to ensure your skin is fully covered.
 While, as we said, most wasps don’t sting, it’s always best to take precautions, especially if you are looking in places a larger concentration of these insects might be nesting.